A sleep lab for less than $1000 with OpenBCI

 - No need to connect the BIAS of device and daisy module (taking one of any of the two is enough)

-- Connect the device’s SRB2 to daisy’s SRB2 and then connect with Reference using a Y cable/bridge (typically provided in the OpenBCI package with the daisy module, but can be build yourself as well).
+- Connect the device’s SRB2 to daisy’s SRB2 and then connect with Reference using a Y cable/bridge (typically provided in the OpenBCI package with the daisy module, but can be build by yourself as well).

 |Device||Channel||# Electrodes||Pins to use||Electrode label (cable color)||Type/Function||Location||Comment|